Canop/broot/README.md

 Notice the "unlisted"?
 That's what makes it usable where the old `tree` command would produce pages of output.

-`.gitignore` files are properly dealt with to put unwanted files out of your way (you can ignore them though, see documentation).
+`.gitignore` files are properly dealt with to put unwanted files out of your way (if you want to see git ignored files, type `:gi`).

 ### Find a directory then `cd` to it: